seyitaintkim/VS-Code/README.md

 ## More to come...

 This is just a small slice of how powerful VS Code is.
-I honestly spent more time on VS Code and tweaking with the settings than I would like.
-For me, it's imperative that I utilize all the shortcuts as much as possible, and keep my typing (and my mouse usage) as low as possible.
-For you, you may not need to go all-in, so just take whatever part you need to be more productive and stress-free.
+I honestly spent more time on VS Code and tweaking with the settings than I would have liked.
+However, for me perseonally, it's imperative that I utilize all the shortcuts as much as possible, and keep my typing (and my mouse usage) as less as possible.
+You may not need to go all-in, so just take whatever part you need to be more productive and stress-free.